 “The uniqueness of this project is the successful marrying of listed features such as sandstone window and door surrounds, timbered vaulted ceilings and magnificent windows with ultra-modern, frameless glazed balustrades, polished concrete floors, open plan living areas and a contemporary extension,” said Jim HadfIeld, Managing Director of AJ Field Developments Ltd, an FMB member firm.

 The extension features a corner-less, folding door system, opening up on to a new patio area sheltered by an overhanging roof.
-The downstairs interior has been opened up, creating a modern kitchen and living space with underfloor heated, polished concrete floors and glazed galleried viewing areas above.
+The downstairs interior has been opened up, creating a modern kitchen and living space with underfloor heating, polished concrete floors and glazed galleried viewing areas above.

 As with any listed building, care was taken to ensure that work was carried out sympathetically.
 It’s important with any old property, but listed especially, to keep in touch with the conservation officer and make sure the architect’s doing the same.
 Everything needs to be approved before you steam in and start knocking everything to bits,” explained Jim, who has worked on dozens of listed buildings.